SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/Monitoring_Solutions/Smart_Trap_Processor/Using_Smart_Trap_Processor/Monitoring_Processed_Traps.md

 # Monitoring Processed Traps

-Once at least one trap processor element has been configured to process traps from a valid source which is actively generating events, the processed events and heartbeats can be monitored by navigating to the *Processed Traps* page.
+Once at least one trap processor element has been configured to process traps from a valid source that is actively generating events, you can monitor the processed events and heartbeats on the *Processed Traps* page.

 ![Smart Trap Processor Homepage](~/user-guide/images/TrapProcessor_Overview.png)

-The following information is provided for each trap processor element and its corresponding processed traps:

-- Total number of available trap processors available for monitoring.
+- At the top, you can find the total number of trap processors available for monitoring.

-- Each available trap processor element will be displayed in a grid view and is selectable.
-Selecting a processor will filter the data below the grid to information that only applies to that processor element.
-Information provided in each element block includes element name, state, current alarm status, trap IP sources, Max age of events, Keep Alive setting, protocol name, and protocol version.
+- Each available trap processor element is displayed in a grid view.
+You can select an element in the grid to filter the data below the grid so that only information for that processor element is shown.

+- Each element block in the grid shows the element name, state, current alarm status, trap IP sources, maximum age of events, *Keep Alive* setting, protocol name, and protocol version.

-Based on element selection:
+- When an element is selected, the following information is shown above the *Processed Messages* table:

-- Number of Active events on the Processed Messages table.
+  - The number of active events in the *Processed Messages* table.

-- Number of Cleared events on the Processed Messages table.
+  - The number of cleared events in the *Processed Messages* table.

-- Number of Events matching various alarm severities (Critical, Major, Minor, Warning)
+  - The number of events matching various alarm severities: Critical, Major, Minor, Warning.

-- Processed Messages Table:
+- When an element is selected, you will find the following information in the *Processed Messages* table:

-  - *Alarm Description*: values corresponding to the Alarm Set and Alarm Clear parameters on the Rules table.
+  - **Alarm Description**: Values corresponding to the *Alarm Set* and *Alarm Clear* parameters in the [Rules table](xref:Processor_configuration#rules-table-configuration).

-  - *Event State*: The event state will report as Active or Cleared depending if the last processed trap for the row matched the Set or Clear OID defined on the Rules table
+  - **Event State**: This can be *Active* or *Cleared*, depending on whether the last processed trap for the row matched the Set or Clear OID defined in the [Rules table](xref:Processor_configuration#rules-table-configuration).

-  - *Timestamp*: Timestamp corresponding to when the last event was processed for a row.
+  - **Timestamp**: The time when the last event was processed for a row.

-  - *Trap Count*: Total number of traps that have been processed for a row.
+  - **Trap Count**: The total number of traps that have been processed for a row.

-  - *Source IP*: the IP address for which the trap events originated
+  - **Source IP**: The IP address from which the trap events originated.

-  - *Source IP Name*: The name specified for the IP source on the Source IP Names table.
+  - **Source IP Name**: The name specified for the IP source in the [Source IP Name table](xref:Processor_configuration#source-ip-name-table-configuration).

-  - *Source Name*: The name specified for the event source on the Source Names table.
+  - **Source Name**: The name specified for the event source in the [Source Name table](xref:Processor_configuration#source-name-table-configuration).

-  - *Unique Entry*: The Unique entry value specified on the Rules table.
+  - **Unique Entry**: The unique entry value specified in the [Rules table](xref:Processor_configuration#rules-table-configuration).

   > [!NOTE]
-  > Events are sorted first by Active events to the top, then second by descending timestamp.
+  > Active events are shown at the top of the table.
+Aside from this, the events are sorted by descending timestamp.

-- Heartbeat Traps Table:
+- When an element is selected, you will find the following information in the *Heartbeat Traps* table:

-  - *Unique Entry*: The Unique entry value specified on the Rules table.
+  - **Unique Entry**: The unique entry value specified in the [Rules table](xref:Processor_configuration#rules-table-configuration).

-  - *Source IP*: the IP address for which the trap events originated
+  - **Source IP**: The IP address from which the trap events originated.

-  - *Source IP Name*: The name specified for the IP source on the Source IP Names table.
+  - **Source IP Name**: The name specified for the IP source in the [Source IP Name table](xref:Processor_configuration#source-ip-name-table-configuration).

-  - *Heartbeat Status*: The heartbeat status will report as FAIL or OK depending if the time since last heartbeat exceeds the expected interval as set on the Rules table.
+  - **Heartbeat Status**: Can be *FAIL* or *OK*, depending on whether the time since the last heartbeat exceeds the expected interval set in the [Rules table](xref:Processor_configuration#rules-table-configuration).

-  - *Time Since Last Heartbeat*: The time since last heartbeat is calculated by comparing current time against the timestamp for the last processed heartbeat trap for a row.
+  - **Time Since Last Heartbeat**: The time since the last heartbeat, calculated by comparing the current time with the timestamp for the last processed heartbeat trap for a row.

-  - *Heartbeat Interval*: The expected interval of heartbeats from a source as defined on the Rules table.
+  - **Heartbeat Interval**: The expected interval of heartbeats from a source as defined in the [Rules table](xref:Processor_configuration#rules-table-configuration).

-  - *Trap Count*: Total number of traps that have been processed for a row.
+  - **Trap Count**: The total number of traps that have been processed for a row.

-> [!NOTE]
-> Default alarm and trend templates are provided upon installation of the Smart Trap Processor Tool.
-The default templates enable alarming and trending on the Event State and Heartbeat Status parameters.
-If more complex alarming thresholds are required beyond the defaults, refer to [About the alarm template editor](https://docs.dataminer.services/user-guide/Basic_Functionality/Protocols_and_templates/Alarm_templates/Configuring_alarm_templates/About_the_alarm_template_editor.html).